Jutho/TensorKit.jl/docs/src/man/sectors.md

 type `RefValue{Bool}`, namely `usebraidcache_abelian` and `usebraidcache_nonabelian`.
 The
-default values are given by `TensorKit.usebraidcache_abelian[] = false` and `TensorKit.usebraidcache_nonabelian[] = true`, and respectively reflect that the cache is likely not going to help (or even slow down) fusion trees with `FusionStyle(f) isa Abelian`, but is probably useful for fusion trees with `FusionStyle(f) isa NonAbelian`.
+default values are given by `TensorKit.usebraidcache_abelian[] = false` and `TensorKit.usebraidcache_nonabelian[] = true`, and respectively reflect that the cache is likely not going to help (or even slow down) fusion trees with `FusionStyle(f) isa UniqueFusion`, but is probably useful for fusion trees with `FusionStyle(f) isa MultipleFusion`.
 One can change these values and test the effect on their application.

 The existence of `braidcache` also implies that potential inefficiencies in the fusion